Mattwwilson34/knights-travail/README.md

-# Knight of Travalis Problem
+# Knight Travails Problem

-This repository contains a solution to the "Knight of Travalis" problem, which is a classic chess puzzle.
+This repository contains a solution to the "Knight of Travails" problem, which is a classic chess puzzle.
 In this puzzle, a knight is placed on a chess board and the goal is to visit each square on the board exactly once.

 ## Problem Statement